Oregon: Adopt Gender Ideology Before Adopting Children

 The Oregon Department of Human Services (ODHS) requires that people seeking to adopt must “respect, accept, and support” the sexual orientation and/or gender identity of any child who ODHS could place in the applicant’s home.

-This guidance obligates parents to agree to use a child’s preferred pronouns, take a child to Pride parades, or facilitate an adolescent’s access to medical interventions like puberty blockers and cross-sex hormones.
+This guidance obligates parents to agree to use a child’s self-selected pronouns, take a child to Pride parades, or facilitate an adolescent’s access to harmful interventions like puberty blockers and cross-sex hormones.
 But such rules would force Jessica to violate her religious beliefs.

-Jessica believes that God created humans as male and female and that a person’s God-given sex has spiritual significance for who we are and how we should act.
-And she believes that a person cannot choose his or her gender because a person’s identity is inextricably intertwined with their sex.
+Jessica believes that God created humans as male and female and that a person’s God-given sex has spiritual significance for who they are and how they should act.
+And she believes that a person cannot choose his or her gender because this aspect of a person’s identity is inextricably intertwined with their sex.

 As a Christian, Jessica always seeks to speak the truth, and as a mother, she desires to raise her children in the faith.
-Therefore, she cannot say anything to affirm that a person can identify as a gender that is not aligned with the person’s biological sex.
+Therefore, she cannot encourage a child to live or identify as a gender that is not aligned with their biological sex.

 During her application process, Jessica alerted ODHS that she will gladly love and accept any child, but she cannot say or do anything that goes against her Christian faith.
 In response, ODHS gave her two choices: abandon your religious convictions or forego the possibility of ever adopting a child.
 When Jessica stood her ground, ODHS rejected her application for failing to “meet the adoption home standards.”